binerogroup/documentation/networking/directly-attached-ips.rst

 - Directly attached IP addresses does not combine with the majority of the networking functions in the platform which will rely on a router to work, for instance the :doc:`load-balancer/index` service.

-- Instances associates directly attached IP addresses with its lifetime, so removing the interface or deleting the instance releases the port and IP allocation, use a :doc:`floating IP </networking/floating-ips>` if you a more permanent IP allocation.
+- If you let the service create the port for your instance it's tied to the instance lifetime, so detaching the interface or deleting the instance releases the port and IP allocation, use a :doc:`floating IP </networking/floating-ips>` or create a :doc:`port </networking/ports>` manually if you a more permanent IP allocation.

 .. note::

-   For a more versatile approach to networking where you keep the IP allocation, we recommend using :doc:`floating-ips`.
+   For a more versatile approach to networking where you keep the IP allocation, we recommend that you always prefer :doc:`floating-ips` and only in edge cases create a :doc:`port </networking/ports>` manually.

-   The primary use-case for directly attached IP addresses are single instances that need a less complicated method to reach the internet and publish services from an instance to be available on the internet.
+   The primary use-case for directly attached IP addresses are single instances that need a less complicated method to reach or publish services to the internet.

 Setting up a directly attached IP
 ---------------------------------